tammergalal/katacoda-scenarios/modern-observability-in-practice/step1.md

 Our legacy monolith shop uses Ruby on Rails and Spree.
 We've started to build out a first set of microservices, and these have been added to an initial set of containers.
-Hey Connor.

 We will use `docker-compose` to get our ecommerce application, Storedog, up and running.
 There's a prebuilt Rails Docker container image, along with the new Python / Flask microservice which will handle our Coupon codes and Ads which display in the store.